Glass Town: Reception

 Christine Alexander, a Brontë juvenilia historian, wrote that "this fictitious world established in Africa bears little resemblance to Africa [...] [and] owes as much to fairy tale and the Arabian Nights as it does to geographical descriptions of what was known as 'the dark continent'".
 On the manuscript The History of the Young Men (1830–1831), the British Museum highlights that "it is impossible to ignore the imperialist ideology of the 19th century in this fictional history.
 This was an era when Britain was a global empire, one which was built on expansion and conquests, with little regard for native inhabitants.
 We see exactly this played out in the Brontës' imagined world.
 On reaching the shores of West Africa, the Twelves (as the company is known) set up a colonial outpost, and lay claim to land as their own.
 After building their first settlement – Twelves Town – they find themselves at war with the native Ashantee tribe.
 The Twelves win, which impresses the British Government.
 One of the Twelves, Arthur Wellesley, is chosen by the British to lead troops against the Emperor Napoleon.
 He defeats Napoleon and returns victorious to Glass Town where he becomes king".
 Emma Butcher wrote, in the Victorian Periodicals Review, that "the Brontë children grew up in an era when post-Waterloo commentary on events and personalities kept the Napoleonic Wars at the forefront of popular discussion. [...]
 The early writings of Glass Town (1829–34) adopted and reimagined historical and contemporary people, place names and events. [...]
-Although convoluted and fictional, Charlotte and Branwell's depiction of their juvenile heroes—first Wellington and Napoleon and then Zamorna and Northangerland—provides insight into cotemporary reaction to Wellington's and Napoleon's eminent personalities".
+Although convoluted and fictional, Charlotte and Branwell's depiction of their juvenile heroes—first Wellington and Napoleon and then Zamorna and Northangerland—provides insight into contemporary reaction to Wellington's and Napoleon's eminent personalities".